jaeyk/jaeyk/README.md

 ## whoami?

 I am a computational social scientist, a PhD candidate in Political Science and a D-Lab Data Science Fellow at UC Berkeley.
 I study political learning, organizing, and mobilization among marginalized populations by using computational methodologies, such as natural language processing and machine learning algorithms, and building an interconnected database.
-I also develop research software that make using text data in social science easier.
+I also develop research software that makes using text data in social science easier.

 Quick Links: [Personal Homepage](https://jaeyk.github.io/), [Twitter](https://twitter.com/JaeJaeykim2), [LinkedIn](https://www.linkedin.com/in/jae-yeon-kim/)